MicrosoftDocs/minecraft-creator/creator/Documents/ParticleEffects.md

 ### Import and Export

 In the web app, files have to be imported and exported via the **File** menu.
-To preview the generated file, switch to the **Code** tab in the top right corner of the window.
+To see the markup for the file, switch to the **Code** tab in the top right corner of the window.

 ![Code tab in Snowstorm](Media/ParticleEffects/snowstormcode.png)